 Traveling with an infant

-An infant is a child who has not yet reached its 2nd birthday.
+An infant is a child until the age of 2.
 The following acceptance/limitation rules apply:

 - Infants may not travel as UM; they must be accompanied by a parent or by other responsible adult.